 Note: summer reading requirement for this course will be announced in the spring via the Carondelet/De La Salle websites.

-Completion of Biology and Chemistry with a B+ or completion of Honors Chemistry and Honors Biology with a B-.
-Concurrent enrollment in either science is possible with teacher recommendation.
+Completion of Biology and Chemistry with a B+ or completion of Chemistry Honors and Biology Honors with a B-.
+Concurrent enrollment in Biology Honors is possible with teacher recommendation.